Open-Set Recognition in the Age of Vision-Language Models: Experiments and Results

 \subsection{Can Negative Queries Improve Open-set Performance?}

 \textbf{Classification: } Negative class queries provide the VLM classifiers with the ability to select ``unknown'' when testing an input.
-When used in larger quantities, negative queries are able to capture and remove significant portions of the open-set error, yet this happens in trade-off with a reduction in closed-set performance -- see Tab.~\ref{tab:cls_other}.
-See for example ImageBind, where using $2,500$ random word negative queries effectively halves the open-set error (i.e. more than $25,000$ open-set images are classified as one of the random words), but this occurs in trade-off with a closed-set accuracy reduction of $8.4\%$ (i.e. approx. $4,000$ of the closed-set images are incorrectly classified as one of the random words).
-We present the rate of this trade-off against the number of negative query points for the different classifiers and negative query types (word or embedding) in Fig. \ref{fig:cls_negvsperf}.
-For all VLM classifiers, negative queries introduced as random words appear to more rapidly reduce both open-set error and accuracy.
+When used in larger quantities, negative queries can capture and remove significant portions of open-set error, yet this happens in trade-off with a reduction in closed-set performance -- see Tab.~\ref{tab:cls_other}.
+For example, ImageBing using $2,500$ random word negative queries effectively halves the open-set error, but this occurs in trade-off with a closed-set accuracy reduction of $8.4\%$ (approximately $4,000$ of the closed-set images are incorrectly classified as one of the random words).

-While negative queries can noticeably reduce the raw open-set error numbers, this is not always mirrored with increased performance in the open-set uncertainty metrics (i.e. AuPR).
-In some cases, a \emph{decrease} in the uncertainty performance is even observed.
-This indicates that negative queries may be capturing and removing the ``easy'' open-set errors, i.e. the open-set errors that already had high uncertainty -- this is confirmed in Fig.~\ref{fig:cls_negquery_removed}, which shows which predictions are removed when introducing $500$ random words as negative queries.
-In contrast to CLIP and ALIGN, ImageBind is able to remove previously overconfident open-set errors with these negative queries, resulting in up to $5.5\%$ increase in AuPR.
+While negative queries noticeably reduce the raw open-set error count, this is not always mirrored with increased performance in the open-set uncertainty metrics.
+We present the change in closed-set and open-set performance against the number of negative query points in Fig. \ref{fig:cls_negvsperf}.
+Generally the use of negative random words appears the most effective, with CoCa, ImageBind, SigLIP and LanguageBind showing improved open-set performance with minimal loss of closed-set performance.
+For some of the classifiers, there is negligible change in open-set performance despite the reduction in open-set error.
+We explore this further in the Supplementary Sec.
+S8, where we show that in some VLMs the negative queries only capture and remove ``easy'' open-set errors, i.e. open-set errors that already have high uncertainty.

-\textbf{Object Detection: } The VLM detectors do not show a consistent response to the use of negative queries.
-Different detectors show different sensitivities to negative query counts, different trade-off rates between closed-set and open-set performance, and differences in effectiveness of embedding versus word negative query types -- see Tab.~\ref{tab:det_other} and Fig. \ref{fig:det_negvsperf}.